shoaibalirts/shoaibalirts/README.md

 # Hi I'm Shoaib!

-I’m a **Developer with specialization in Web**
+I’m a **Developer with specialization in Web.**
-.My philosophy after working on hands-on projects is very simple i.e. **"Do not imitate, rather understand"**
+My philosophy after working on hands-on projects is very simple i.e. **"Do not imitate, rather understand"**
 I focus on mastering concepts and understand them.

 ## My Skills: